Ashwell, Queensland: Education

 Ashwell State School is a government primary (Prep-6) school for boys and girls at 35 Reinke Road (27.6294°S 152.5565°E).
 In 2018, the school had an enrolment of 58 students with 4 teachers and 8 non-teaching staff (4 full-time equivalent).

 There is no secondary school in Ashwell.
-The nearest secondary school is Rosewood State High School in neighbouring Rosewood to the south-east.
+The nearest government secondary school is Rosewood State High School in neighbouring Rosewood to the south-east.